matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 let another_wallet = Wallet::new(provider, cred).await;
 ```

 We are going to transfer `0.5 ETH` to another account.
-Fee will be chosen automatically to be the least possible fee
+The fee will be chosen automatically to be the least possible fee
-acceptable by server.
+acceptable by the server.

-Note that SDK may round the transfer/fee down to the closest supported amount because the precision of transfer in
+Note that the SDK may round the transfer/fee down to the closest supported amount because the precision of transfer in
 zkSync is limited (see docs below).

 However, you can provide amount / fee values that won't be rounded by zkSync using methods `.amount_exact(..)` and
 `.fee_exact(..)`.
 In that case, ensure that your amount / fee is packable via `zksync::utils::is_token_amount_packable`
 and `zksync::utils::is_fee_amount_packable`.
-Rounding to the closest packable amount can also be performed manually via
+Rounding to the closest packable amount can also be performed manually via the
 `zksync::utils::closest_packable_token_amount` / `zksync::utils::closest_packable_fee_amount` functions.
 Attempt to send
-a transaction with either amount or fee that aren't packable will result in transaction being rejected by server.
+a transaction with either amount or fee that aren't packable will result in the transaction being rejected by the server.

 ```rust
 use zksync::utils::{closest_packable_fee_amount, closest_packable_token_amount};